 The court stops applying the New Jersey child support guidelines when the combined parental net income exceeds $187,200.
 Any child support based on combined parental income over that amount is solely in the discretion of the court.
 The court’s consideration is to determine what amount, if any, is needed to support the children as the parties’ financial circumstances allow.

-If you need to discuss NJ child support guidelines, please call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss NJ child support guidelines, please call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.